 These are the main features that make or break a product.
 All the other things that can be there or not can be a nice touch but are neither define the product nor can be a deal breaker.

 The other features I’m talking about here are:

 - those smaller nifty cups

-- touch controls – I know, know, it looks fancy, but let me debunk the myth that these are somehow better.
-This is how they’re designed – they have the same buttons, with less “walk” (this means they react to less pressure).
-Then these buttons are covered with plastic just to add that “wow” effect.
+- Touch controls – I know, know, it looks fancy, but let me debunk the myth that these are somehow better.
+It is how they are – they have the same buttons, with less “walk” (this means they react to less pressure).
+Then these buttons are covered with plastic to add that “wow” effect.
 The only real positive side to these is that they are easier to clean.

-- Slicer that can work continuously.
-Let me simplify – this is a special attachment that allows you to slice or shred as much vegetables as you want without stopping to empty the bowl. the food is directed into a separate bowl as it’s being processed.
+- A slicer that can work continuously.
+Let me simplify – this is a special attachment that allows you to slice or shred as many vegetables as you want without stopping to empty the bowl.
+The food is directed into a separate bowl as we process it.
 I think I’ve used that thing once or twice.

 What if my blades wear out in time – there’s no “if” here, they will wear out.
-Any good good processor will outlast the edges of it’s blades.
-When you see signs of low performance in you processor, just get new blades.
-They carry them in kitchen shops or you can order them from a manufacturer.
-To date I am surprised at the number of people that actually think that the end of the blades is the end of the food processor.
+Any good processor will outlast the edges of its blades.
+When you see signs of low performance in your processor, get new blades.
+They carry them in kitchen shops, or you can order them from a manufacturer.
+To date, I am surprised at the number of people that think that the end of the blades is the end of the food processor.

 Maintenance of your food processor

 Just don’t overdo it.
-Chances are that this will not be the case unless you are a high end chef in a busy restaurant.
-I wash mine under the shower using cold water, because any heat affects the edges.
+The chances are that this will not be the case unless you are a high-end chef in a busy restaurant.
+I wash mine under the shower using cold water because any heat affects the edges.
 If you’ve been processing something that sticks to the bottom and even a shower spout is not doing the trick, wash it in your dish washing machine using minimum temperature settings.
-If you don’t own one, just leave if filled with water for a while and then use the shower.
+If you don’t own one, leave if filled with water for a while and then use the shower.